-Challenge 7: Financial misconduct, with lack of effective According to the 2018 financial audit presented by the State Audit Organization to the National Assembly, an estimated amount of 433 remedy often being linked to corruption or incorrect billion kip has not been handed over by central and local state agencies to the national treasury, as required by law.
+According to the 2018 financial audit presented by the State Audit Organization to the National Assembly, an estimated amount of 433 billion kip has not been handed over by central and local state agencies to the national treasury, as required by law.
 Financial misconduct was found to be higher during natural disasters or infrastructure development because local authorities often need to address the situation as soon as possible using public money, with very general orders from the government creating the opportunity to misuse funds.
 The National Assembly has repeatedly urged the government to address financial violations by strengthening oversight and implementation measures.

-Challenge 8: The Mekong River Commission is a weak regional mechanism not able to legally hold member states accountable for rights violations & damages to the environment: The Mekong River Commission (MRC), born to strengthen regional cooperation in the best interests of ecological and human sustainability, has been criticised for failing to be a platform for unanimous decisions, lacking authority over its member states and providing inadequate impact assessments which lead to unilateral decisions on development projects with a serious impact on sustainability in the region.
-This lack of accountability increases the creation of loopholes in the regulation of development projects that allow authorities and investors to evade their responsibility.
+Absence to hold States accountable for failure to comply with Challenge 8: The Mekong River Commission is a weak regional mechanism not able to legally hold member states procedure: Although there was no consensus following the Procedures for Notification, Prior Consultation and Agreement (PNCPA) between Lao accountable for rights violations & damages to the PDR and the other States on the Xayaburi and Don Sahong hydropower environment: The Mekong River Commission (MRC), born to projects because of their call for further reassessment of the social and strengthen regional cooperation in the best interests of environmental projects, the projects still continued unilaterally.
+This ecological and human sustainability, has been criticised for failing to be a platform for unanimous decisions, lacking action could continue due to the absence of a legal mechanism inside the authority over its member states and providing inadequate MRC to punish states that do not respect MRC procedure and decisions. impact assessments which lead to unilateral decisions on